Rabies Day Out

 (9:33 – 9:56)

-And it turns out that there are really no known cases of mice or rats transmitting rabies to people.
-One of the reasons is probably because they’re so small that if a rabbit animal bit a rat or a mouse, they would probably like to die.
+And it turns out that there’s really no known cases of mice or rats transmitting rabies to people.
+And one of the reasons is probably because they’re just so small that if a rabbit animal bit a rat or a mouse, they would probably like die.
 Wasn’t she further along in school than you?
 Yeah, yeah.

 (9:56 – 10:04)

-She was a couple of years ahead of me.
-So, did she not know about the rabies yet either?
+She was like a couple of years ahead of me.
+So did she not know about the rabies yet either?
 Oh, she didn’t know what was going on.
 Oh, oh, you didn’t ask her for help?
 No.

 (10:04 – 10:26)

-You just, instead, bloodied, yelled at this woman to help you in the middle of the night?
+You just instead bloodied, yelled at this woman to come help you in the middle of the night?
 Yes.
 Oh my God.
-So when most people think about rabies, they think of cartoons or movies where they’ve seen somebody who is or a dog that’s rabid and foaming at the mouth.
+So when most people think about rabies, they think of like cartoons or movies where they’ve seen somebody that is or a dog that’s rabid with the foaming at the mouth.

 (10:26 – 10:39)

 Rabies is the Latin word for madness, which makes sense.
-Two diseases can occur from rabies.
-The classic one that most people think of is furious rabies.
+There are two diseases that can occur from rabies.
+The classic one that most people think of is actually furious rabies.

 (10:39 – 11:07)

-They have hallmark symptoms, in addition to feeling bad, the symptoms such as being afraid of water, having difficulty swallowing, and just kind of hyper-salivating.
+And they have the hallmark symptoms such as, in addition to feeling bad, the symptoms such as being afraid of water and having difficulty swallowing and just kind of hyper salivating.
 They also have a lot of agitation and erratic behavior.
-If you go on YouTube and look for videos of animals or people who have rabies, there are a lot that are improperly labeled.
-Still, there are a couple of legitimate videos out there that kind of show this behavior.
+If you go on YouTube and look for videos of animals or people who have rabies, there’s actually a lot that are improperly labeled, but there are a couple of legitimate videos out there that kind of shows this behavior.

 (11:08 – 11:34)

-Many of these are from patients in India or Central Africa.
-These are videos of human patients.
+Many of these are from patients that are in India or in Central Africa.
+These are videos of human patients?
 They’re not like animals?
 There’s a couple of them.
-There’s one in particular that was from a vet that I always show in my classes, and it shows this cat.
-The vet opened up the carrier, and the cat at first looked perfectly normal and fine.
+There’s one in particular that was from a vet that I always show in my classes, and it shows this cat, and the vet opens up the carrier, and the cat at first looked perfectly normal and fine.

 (11:35 – 11:55)

-Then it starts to leave the carrier, and it has a drunken appearance, this drunken walk to it.
-And so you can tell, maybe it has some neurological problems.
-And then, the cat starts to act a little erratically, and the vet has a leather glove on and goes to put his hand near the cat.
+And then it starts to leave the carrier, and it has like this drunken appearance to it, this drunken walk to it.
+And so you can tell maybe it has some neurological problems with it.
+And then the cat starts to act a little erratically, and the vet has a leather glove on and goes to put his hand near the cat.

 (11:56 – 12:08)

 And with such impressive speed, the cat strikes out in aggression.
-So it uses its claws, grabs on with its mouth, and starts to growl.
+So it uses its claws, and it grabs on with its mouth, and it starts to growl.
 Just like instantaneous?
 Oh, it’s very fast.

 (12:08 – 12:30)

-And so these animals look drunk and slow, but when it comes time to strike, it’s just impressively fast.
+And so these animals, they look drunken and slow, but when it comes time to strike, it’s just impressively fast.
 So I can understand how millions of people each year are, you know, put themselves at kind of at risk of being bit by a rabid animal.
-And there are some videos of people, too.
+And there are some videos of people too.

 (12:31 – 12:50)